rdguerrerom/GeomPy/README.md

 Shoutout to SymPy, NumPy, and matplotlib and all who worked on those.

 # Objectives
-* Expand the code base for what there is now
+* Expand the code base for what there is now - open to expanding to new areas of interest
 * Have fun and learn some new math!